 You say: “Oh, and make that second axiom be about output equals per capital output times population.
 That is even more general, and thus more scientific than your second axiom.”

-The relationship between total labor input L and population is given with this formula.
+The relationship between total labor input L and population is given on Wikimedia AXEC93.
 The differentiated individual labor time Li is formally split into the norm time U, e.g. 8 hours per day times working days per period, and an individual factor l1, l2 … li … ln, such that Li=Uli.
 A value of li=0 means that the person is not in the labor force, li=1 means that the i-th worker works full-time, li=0.5 means half-time, and li greater1 means overtime.
 This gives the relationship between total labor input L in the axioms and total population n.
-The issue has been dealt with elsewhere.* You are simply ill-informed.
+The issue has been dealt with elsewhere.#1 You are simply ill-informed.

 In sum: Nice try to filibuster away the fact that economists do NOT know until this day what profit is and that Econ 101 is axiomatically false and beyond repair.#2 Filibuster, though, does not help: “What is now taught as standard economic theory will eventually disappear, no trace of it will remain in the universities or boardrooms because it simply doesn’t work: were it engineering, the bridge would collapse.”
 (McCauley)